 Biohacking your posture to look better and feel better!

 We all recognize the un-esthetic aspect of bad posture.
 Occasionally catching your self in the mirror after a long day and seeing that forward head and slumped shoulders is often enough to remind us to stand up straight get our shoulders back and our heads up…….. at least for a moment!
 But the poor esthetics of bad posture is not all there is to worry about.
 Over time poor posture takes a serious toll on your spine, shoulders, hips and knees.
 This series of structural flaws can lead to back pain and joint pain, which of course is one of our main concerns at Desert Valley Chiropractic.
-It can also lead to reduced flexibility and poorly working muscles which can limit your ability to build muscle and burn fat.
-Worst of all bad posture can lead to nerve constriction as the spine begins to change shape and loose its natural and beneficial curves in place of ones that are too rounded or too flat as a response to the muscle patterns of bad posture.
-As Dr. Katherine discussed in our chiropractic biohack The Life Changing Magic Of Chiropractic Care!
-These nerve impingements and the surrounding inflammation can lead to poor function through out the body including our organs and glands as well as muscles.
-Therefore by taking some simple steps to improve your posture you can also improve your health and that is why posture exercises are this months biohack!

 Poor posture is most easily recognized by a forward head posture and rounded shoulders.
-This is becoming an increasing issue especially in young people who are developing their spines and muscles while looking down at screens and devises for hours on end!
+It is becoming an increasing issue especially in young people who are developing their spines and muscles while looking down at screens and devises for hours on end!
 Forward head refers to the position of your head relative to your shoulders.
 It means if we look at you from the side your ear would be in front of the tip of your shoulder.
 This leads to rounding of your shoulders and an increased hump in the upper back.
 Pro longed time in this posture leads to a shortening of the muscles in the front of your chest and shoulders.
 In this position you must increase the muscle activity in your neck and upper shoulders

 When you stand up straight you want your profile or sideview to look tall and straight.

-• Your ear should be over your shoulder
+- Ears should be over your shoulder

-• Your chest and sternum should be pointed up
+- Your chest and sternum should be pointed up

-• Your shoulder blades should be back and down from your ears
+- Pull your shoulder blades should be back and down from your ears

 This position balances the weight of your head on your neck and minimizes the amount your muscles have to work to hold your head up.